be_ixf;ym_202510 d_07; ct_150

 Institutional Investor took a look at why private credit was able to navigate so successfully through the pandemic, and found several common reasons among private debt managers.

-But these were managers who had already deployed capital, based on strong underwriting procedures, knowledge, and expertise on how to structure and manage direct lending deals.
-They had the ability to select the strongest companies and quickly close larger deals with companies on the upper range of the middle-market spectrum.
+Besides the attributes listed below, these were managers who had already deployed capital based on strong underwriting procedures, knowledge, and expertise on how to structure and manage direct lending deals.
+They had the ability to select from among the strongest companies and quickly close larger deals with companies on the upper range of the middle-market spectrum.

-SOME MANAGERS ARE UNIQUELY POSITIONED TO CAPITALIZE ON RISING RATES
+SOME MANAGERS ARE UNIQUELY POSITIONED TO CAPITALIZE ON A GROWING ASSET CLASS

-Private credit loans are generally structured as floating rate notes, which means they have low duration, which mitigates interest rate risk – and can add value as rates rise.
+see outperformance.
+Private credit loans are generally structured as floating rate notes, which means they tend to have low durations, which can help to mitigate interest rate risk.

-For the borrowers, the companies will pay increasingly more for debt.
-As a result, credit selection becomes even more paramount.
-Investment managers must chose borrowers in a strong position to manage their liabilities, while also underwriting these loans with protective features such as covenants, call provisions, and low debt-to-EBITDA multiples.
+In an uncertain environment, credit selection becomes even more paramount.
+Investment managers must choose borrowers in a strong position to manage their liabilities, while also underwriting these loans with protective features such as covenants, call provisions, and low debt-to-EBITDA multiples.

 Thanks for visiting.